valeriangalliat/kobo-highlights-to-calibre/README.md

 ```
 ~/.cache/calibre/some/random/stuff/calibre-book-annotations.json
 ~/.config/calibre/viewer/annots/some-random-hash.json
-~/.config/calibre/plugins/annotations.db
 ~/Calibre Library/path/to/book/metadata.opf
 ~/Calibre Library/metadata.db
 ```

-I usually delete the JSON files in `~/.cache` and `~/.config`, and I also manually remove the specific bookmark from the `metadata.opf` XML file.
+I usually delete everything but `metadata.db` (that's your Calibre database, don't delete it!).

 Then running the script again and opening the viewer should show the updated highlight.